Welcome to Animal Control CNY

 sparrows, robins and blue jays

-Wildlife species most visible and diverse are birds.
-Common types are sparrows, robins and blue jays.
-Robins are small, social birds known for their blue and bluish gray backs, white throats and black heads, distinctive orange breasts and beautiful songs.
-They are striking birds, blue jays are larger, with vivid blue plumage and loud calls.
-There’s nothing wrong with birdwatching as a hobby and discovering the things they do and their habitats can be really rewarding.
+The most visible and diverse wildlife species are birds.
+Common types are sparrows, robins, and blue jays.
+Robins are small, social birds known for their blue and bluish gray backs, white throats and black heads, distinctive orange breasts, and beautiful songs.
+They are striking birds; blue jays are larger, with vivid blue plumage and loud calls.
+There’s nothing wrong with birdwatching as a hobby, and discovering the things they do and their habitats can be really rewarding.

 2. Mammals

-Squirrels, raccoons and deer are often seen in suburban and rural areas.
+Squirrels, raccoons, and deer are often seen in suburban and rural areas.
 Eastern gray squirrels are agile and live in many habitats; they will raid bird feeders for seeds.
-They are night time scavengers, with dexterous paws and masked faces, and are commonly seen moving through garbage cans at night.
-White-tailed deer are graceful creatures which may happily wander into a residential area for a mating or because of a lack of food.
+They are nighttime scavengers with dexterous paws and masked faces, commonly seen rummaging through garbage cans.
+White-tailed deer are graceful creatures that may happily wander into a residential area for mating or because of a lack of food.

 3. Reptiles and Amphibians